 Most studentships, which cover academic fees and stipend (living costs) also have eligibility conditions.
 Applicants wishing to apply for funding should see below for opportunities and requirements.

 We attempt to recruit the best candidates for any of our advertised projects (see the project list) based on qualifications, skills and aptitude for research, although we also have to take account of subject balance, supervisor workload, timeliness and fit to strategic objectives.
-It is possible for students to propose their own projects, but this must be in consultation with staff in the department and the project must be linked to the department’s overall research strategy.

 All projects offered have identified funding sources.